lewismj/tiki_scala/README.md

 ## Summary
 A library for functional graph algorithms (_soon_)

-Graph algorithms work well on simple data structures such as `DisjointSet` and `AdjacencyList`.
-The library aims to implement the core abstractions and algorithms in a simple, clear and functional way.

 ### Documentation

 Tiki information and documentation is available on the [website](https://lewismj.github.io/tiki/).